Skip to content

 Local Debug Logging

-To enable debug logging when starting the application locally, run with the following environment variables:
+To enable debug logging when starting the application locally, enable it as follows:

 bash